Contact us Start a Trial

 From top to bottom, the following configuration is deduced from the JSON:

 1. A Sigasi project has a name.
-If the name is not explicitly set, it is derived from the name of the enclosing directory.
 In the example, the project’s name is MyProject.

-2. The rtl target runs two simulator commands to compile the RTL code of the project.
+1. The scripted rtl target runs two simulator commands to compile the RTL code of the project.
 The argument files ip/list.f and src/list.f are maintained as part of the project’s build system and can be reused directly.
 This target also defines custom environment variables.

-In the Sigasi Projects View, the structure of the captured project will be visualized in two different forms: as a file system centric Design perspective and as a logical Targets perspective.
+To accommodate new Sigasi project concepts, the Sigasi Projects View represents such projects differently.
+The structure of the captured project is visualized in two different forms: as a filesystem centric Design perspective and as a logical Targets perspective.

 The Design perspective allows navigating the structure of all directories that contribute to the project.
 The captured information from the build script might refer to files from various locations on disk, configure include paths, or rely on files that are located on shared drives.
 All the directories are accessible in the Design folder.